Geography of Yukon: Human geography

-The capital, Whitehorse, is also the largest city with more than two thirds of the population; the second largest is Dawson City, (pop.
-1800) which was the capital until 1952.
+The capital, Whitehorse (2021 city population 28,201), is also the largest city with more than 70% of the population; the second largest is Dawson City, (2021 population 1,577) which was the capital until 1952.

 Traditionally, Yukon was inhabited by nomadic Athapaskan-speaking First Nations people who had established extensive trading networks with the Pacific Coast Tlingit.
 The interior people traded copper, furs and meat for coastal products such as eulachon oil.
-About 20% of the Yukon population is of aboriginal origin.
+About 20% of the Yukon population is of Indigenous origin.

 There is no Inuit population in Yukon, although there was a population along the Arctic Ocean coast within historic times.
 The Inuit were decimated by disease and disappeared in the 19th century.
 In 1984, the Government of Canada included the Yukon North Slope within the Inuvialuit Settlement Region under the auspices of the Inuvialuit.

-The following table presents the population of most Yukon communities.
-Note that the Census data represents those people who lived within the community boundaries, while the Yukon Bureau of Statistics (YBS) includes everyone with a postal address in the community.
-Typically, many people live immediately outside the community boundaries, hence the larger YBS numbers.